+Output Indicator

+Contacts between the participating universities have been extended at all levels.
+Number of new active partners who design, manage and/or implement activities with the higher education institutions involved (in the reporting year), differentiated by

+Area: Science/research

+- Business

+- Civil society

+Public sector/politicsMiscellaneous

+Number of consolidated contacts with existing partners (since funding started), differentiated by

+Area:

+- Science/research

+- Business - Civil society

+- Public sector/politics

+- Miscellaneous

-Output Contacts between the partic- ipating universities are con- solidated and/or extended Number of new active partners who design, manage and/or implemen higher education institutions involved (in the reporting year), differen • Area: - Science/research - Business - Civil society - Public sector - Miscellaneous Number of consolidated contacts with existing partners (in the reporting year), differentiated by • Area: - Science/research - Business - Civil society - Public sector - Miscellaneous Students, lecturers and/or researchers have received further didactic or technical training Number of qualified students, lecturers and/or researchers (in the reporting year), differentiated by Type of qualification: Specialised Teaching Cross-disciplinary Administrative Curricula/modules are jointly developed/advanced that suit the local context and re- flect the latest developments in science Number of newly developed or revised curricula, teaching modules, classes or other study offers (in the reporting year), differentiated by
+Output Indicator Students, lecturers and academics have received further didactic or technical training.
+Number of students, lecturers and researchers receiving further training at the continuing and further education events (in the reporting year), differentiated by: Type of qualification: - Technical - Cross-disciplinary - Teaching - Administrative Partner country/countries / Germany: Curricula/teaching modules, classes or other study offers have been jointly developed/advanced that suit the local context and reflect the latest developments in science.
+Number of newly developed or revised curricula, teaching modules, classes or other study offers (in the reporting year), differentiated by: Type: - Curricula - Teaching modules - Classes - Other study offers - Title/topic - New or revised: - Newly developed - Revised - Level: - Bachelor's degree - Master's degree - Master's degree - PhD - Other - Implementation status: - Concept phase has begun - Draft available - Coordinated internally at the university - Tried and tested - Offered - Accredited - Other - Degree of digitisation - In-person teaching (note: if used alongside digital media) - Blended learning (note: in-person events and online teaching are combined) - Online teaching (note: all teaching and learning happens virtually) - Involvement of non-university actors by area: - Science/research - Business - Civil society - Public sector/politics - No non-university actors - Other

-Output Accredited Miscellaneous Involvement of non-university actors by area: Science/research Business Civil society Public sector No non-university actors Miscellaneous Number of partner institutions involved in the development Qualitative description of the developed curricula, teaching modules and classes and of the respective added value for the partner university/universities (in the reporting year) The competences and knowledge of the university personnel have been ex- tended Number of participants receiving continuing and further training from university personnel (in the reporting year), differentiated by: Gender Partner country/countries / Germany Type of university personnel who received training Administration, Teaching/research, International Offices Type of qualification: Technical Cross-disciplinary Teaching Administrative Knowledge on introducing practice-oriented teaching at the partner university has been extended Qualitative description of the knowledge and competences gained on introducing practical teaching and of the respective added value for the partner university/universities (in the reporting year)
+Output Indicator Qualitative description of the developed curricula, teaching modules and classes and of the respective added value for the partner university/universities (in the reporting year).
+University personnel has acquired the relevant competence.
+Number of participants receiving continuing and further training from university personnel (in the reporting year), differentiated by: • Gender • Partner country/countries / Germany • Type of university personnel who received training • Administration, • Teaching/research, • International Offices • Type of qualification: • Technical • Cross-disciplinary • Teaching • Administrative